Upward-Spiral-Science/uhhh/final/report.md

 - look across different axes, but we think y is most interesting
 - Overlay image

+- figures we want:
+	- histogram in each axis
+	- MIP
+	- 3d (@dw)

 # Final Report

 ## Abstract